Find out what foods affect your mood

 What we do know is that these cocktail of poisons, metals, food additives have distorted effects on our behaviour, high intakes have been associated with mood swings, aggressive behaviour, brain fog, depression, fatigue, insomnia and impaired memory.

-This is why we test for all food additives, metals and chemicals, as its these items that have major effects on our mental health and wellbeing.
+This is why we scan for all food additives, metals and chemicals, as its these items that have major effects on our mental health and wellbeing.